braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/huawei_integration.md

 In the next step, you will enter these credentials in the Braze dashboard which will let Braze send push on behalf of your Huawei app.

-## Step 2: Create a new Huawei App in the Braze Dashboard
+## Step 2: create a new huawei app in the braze dashboard

 In the Braze dashboard, go to **Manage Settings**, listed under the **Settings** navigation.